 There are various forms abuse can take in a nursing home setting.
 Some are more obvious, while others can go under the radar for years unless a family member notices.
-Here are some of the types of abuse that can occur.
+Here are some types and signs of abuse that may occur.

 Unfortunately, nursing home residents can suffer physical abuse from staff.
 Whether it’s a one-time occurrence or it happens frequently, physical abuse is never excusable.
-Physical abuse may include slapping, shoving, or being rough when elderly residents while trying to get them to take medications, follow rules, or do something else in their home.
+Physical abuse may include slapping, shoving, or being rough with elderly residents during their care.

 Common signs of physical abuse include: